towerofpower256/davidmac.pro/src/posts/2020-12-24-sn-encrypt-decrypt/index.md

 > * 32 characters for AES 256-bit (requires system configuration)

 ## ServiceNow encryption context
-For those with an interest in encryption, you'll know that you need an encryption key stored somewhere to reliably encrypt and decrypt data.
+For those with interested in encryption mechanics, you'll know that you need an unchanging encryption key to reliably encrypt and decrypt data.
+For it to be unchanging, it needs to be stored somewhere.
 In my adventures I've discovered that this information is stored in the `sys_encryption_context` table, which is only accessible to users with the `maint` role.

-I once encountered an issue where all passwords that were being decrypted came back as stars "\*\*\*\*\*\*" in a development environment.
-HI Support advised me that something had gone wrong with the recent clone and the encryption context hadn't been included in the clone, which meant that any encrypted data could not be encrypted.

 Because the encryption context is locked away from non-ServiceNow users, it's unlikely that you'll be able to use this information, but it's cool to know nonetheless.

+I once encountered an issue on a freshly-cloned instance of ServiceNow where all passwords that were being decrypted came back as stars "\*\*\*\*\*\*".
+HI Support discovered that something had gone wrong with the recent clone, and that the encryption context hadn't been included in the clone, which meant that any encrypted data could not be encrypted.
+The issue was resolved by re-cloning over the instance again.